Apicurio/oai-ts-core/README.md

 looking to make changes, this is a great place to start.

 ### Pre-Requisites
-In order to do any work with the library you will need to install node.
-As of the time of this writing, the versions of node and npm used were:
+In order to do any work with the library you will need to install node.js.
+As of the time of this writing, the versions of node, npm. and yarn used were:

 ```
 $ node -v
 v5.6.0
 $ npm -v
 3.6.0
+$ yarn --version
+0.20.3
 ```

-Make sure you download and install node/npm of at least the above versions.
+Make sure you download and install node/npm/yarn of at least the above versions.

 ### Clone and Configure
 The first thing to do (obviously) is clone the repository.
-Once you've cloned the git repository, you must use npm to install all of the library's dependencies.
+Once you've cloned the git repository, you must use yarn (or npm) to install all of the library's dependencies.
 It is worth noting that the library does not have any runtime dependencies, but it has several *build* dependencies (including typescript, karma, jasmine, etc).
 The following commands should help clone and configure:

 ```
 git clone https://github.com/EricWittmann/oai-ts-core.git
 cd oai-ts-core
-npm i
+yarn install
 ```

 The result of this should be a number of dependencies downloaded and stored in a new `node_modules`